By J. L. Starkey

 The court case that broke down the brick wall of my third-great-grandmother Ann Bass was unique because it included the names of both her father and her grandfather.
 According to those records, Ann was the daughter of James Bass and the granddaughter of William Bass, Senior .

 William was born to Thomas Bass and Judith Watkins on 10 May 1763.
-In 1789, he married Sarah “Sally” Shackelford, and the couple raised a family of eleven children in Powhatan and Chesterfield Counties in Virginia.
+In 1789, he married Sarah Shackelford (also spelled Shackleford), and the couple raised eleven children in Powhatan and Chesterfield Counties in Virginia.
 William died on 10 May 1839 in Chesterfield County, leaving a large estate to be settled – and fought over – by his family .

 It was easy to find basic information about William, but I couldn’t track down credible sources for his birth and death dates.
 Was there a family bible somewhere?
-Was there a marriage license that had burned?
+Was there a marriage license that had been lost in a fire?
 Just where were these records hiding?

 On a hunch, I turned to that hidden gem of information, Internet Archive.
 There, I found a Bass family book that included a short section on William.
 His birth and death dates were given, along with a reference to his Revolutionary War pension file, which listed his enlistment year as 1779 .